xavmarch13/dataffoneurs-story/_posts/2024-12-11-emotions-and-ratings.md

 And finally, **unique dominant emotions** is most straightforward of our tools, like my trusty whip.
 It simply counts how many different emotions take the lead throughout the film.
 It's like counting how many different types of challenges you face in an adventure - the more variety, the more interesting the journey.

+We can now perform a correlation between these four emotional diversity metrics and ratings:

 <iframe src="{{ site.baseurl }}/assets/Plots/PlotsRatings/correlation_general_diversity.html"
     width="100%"